GENE GUIDE

 Symptoms

-Because the CTCF gene is important in the development and function of brain cells, many people who have CTCF-related syndrome have:
+Because the CTCF gene is important in brain development and function, many people who have CTCF-related syndrome have:

 • Intellectual disability